attila-lendvai/maru/README.md

 > it is a sketch of how Maru's generalised eval works,
 > which is entirely accurate in intent and approach,
 > if a little different in some implementation details (Ian Piumarta)

-This readme aims to present only an overview.
-The documents in the [`doc/`](doc/) directory discuss some topics in detail.

 ### The Parts - an overview